Meeting the general entry requirements

 Submission of false documents is a violation of Swedish law and is considered grounds for legal action.

 Information regarding Brexit

-The transitional period expired on 31 December 2020.
-Currently, British citizens and their family members designated in article 10 of the Withdrawal Agreement - those who exercised their right to reside in Sweden before the end of the transitional period, and continue to do so - are not required to pay application and tuition fees.
+Currently, British citizens and their family members designated in article 10 of the Withdrawal Agreement - those who exercised their right to reside in Sweden before the end of the transitional period (which ended 31 December 2020), and continue to do so - are not required to pay application and tuition fees.